 When it comes to fraud, rapid detection can be crucial.
 Here are some telltale signs that your number is being used by someone who isn’t you.

-- Credit score changes: A sudden, unexplained shift in your credit score could be a sign someone has applied for credit using your information.
+• Credit score changes: A sudden, unexplained shift in your credit scores could be a sign someone has applied for credit using your information.
 Pull your credit report and take a look.
 You’re entitled to one free credit report each year through AnnualCreditReport.com.

-- Suspicious activity: Your credit reports aren’t the only way to check for fraud.
-Make a habit of monitoring your bank statements and contacting your bank if you see anything strange.
+• Suspicious activity: Your credit reports aren’t the only way to check for fraud.
+Make a habit of monitoring your bank statements and contacting your bank or credit card issuer if you see anything strange.

-- IRS notices: Fraudsters often target taxpayers by posing as the IRS.
+• IRS notices: Fraudsters often target taxpayers by posing as the IRS or other government agencies.
 Messages about tax returns you didn’t file or tax refunds you’ve received erroneously could be connected to known IRS scams.

 Report Fraud